 1. Quick Apple Turnovers (Only 5 Ingredients)

-These super simple apple turnovers are a prime example of how store bought puff pastry can be turned into a treat that tastes like it came straight out of a bakery.
-With just 5 ingredients – puff pastry, sugar, egg, apples, and cinnamon – you can have this classic pastry on the table in just under 30 minutes.
+These super simple apple turnovers are a prime example of store-bought puff pastry turned into a treat that tastes like it came straight out of a bakery.
+In fact, with only five ingredients – puff pastry, sugar, egg, apples, and cinnamon – you can have this classic pastry in just under 30 minutes.

 Quick Apple Turnovers on a cooling rack

-Shartlotka is one of the best apple desserts on the planet.
-What’s better?
-You can get away with having a slice of this traditional Russian cake for breakfast.
+Sharlotka is one of the best apple desserts on the planet.
+In fact, you can even get away with having a slice of this traditional Slavic cake for breakfast!
 It’s slightly sweet, pairs wonderfully with coffee, and is somewhere in between a coffee cake and American cheesecake in texture.
-An absolute must-try!
+For all these reasons, it’s a must-try!

 A slice of apple cake with powdered sugar